Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

     To publish the Keyvault module with version 0.4.740 on a Bicep Registry called 'adpsxxazacrx001' that will be created in the resource group 'artifact-rg' you can execute the following command:

          ```PowerShell
-        Publish-ModuleToPrivateBicepRegistry -TemplateFilePath "D:\ResourcesModules\modules\Microsoft.KeyVault\vaults\deploy.bicep" -ModuleVersion "0.4.740" -BicepRegistryName 'adpsxxazacrx001'  -BicepRegistryRgName 'artifact-rg'
+        Publish-ModuleToBicepRegistry -TemplateFilePath "D:\ResourcesModules\modules\Microsoft.KeyVault\vaults\deploy.bicep" -ModuleVersion "0.4.740" -BicepRegistryName 'adpsxxazacrx001'  -BicepRegistryRgName 'artifact-rg'
         ```
-    As the modules to be published are more than one a script that calls the `'Publish-ModuleToPrivateBicepRegistry'` function for each of the modules can be created.
+    As the modules to be published are more than one a script that calls the `'Publish-ModuleToBicepRegistry'` function for each of the modules can be created.

  1. Update your master template in order to use the new version of the published modules.